smalluban/neck/README.md

 myController = (new MyController el: $('#myElement')).render()
 ```

-When you initialize controller directly, you have to call `render` method to trigger parsing process and connect
+When you initialize controller directly, you have to call `render` method to start parsing process and connect
-template with controller `el` object.
+template to controller `el` object.

 ### Instance properties